 Solar Plexus Power Juice

 I’m going to give you the ingredients, but this is not like baking, it’s more like cooking.
 You just kinda throw it in according to your liking.
 It’s not an exact science, not rocket science on this.

 But, if you want the exact recipe, the exact amounts, and all that stuff, you can get my free download of the actual recipe pdf.

 When you do this, you don’t have to have a juicer, a NutriBullet, a Magic bullet type blender will work, or something like that.
 All these ingredients are pure solar plexus stuff guys and organic whenever possible.

-Grind up some fresh turmeric, a squeeze of lemon, just a squeeze, ice cubes and then the key here is citrine gem elixir.
+Grind up some fresh turmeric (or a high-quality powdered version), a squeeze of lemon, just a squeeze, ice cubes and then the key here is citrine gem elixir.

 How easy is that?